-I recently wrote about how and why I’m looking to double down on my strength to improve a weakness, and I figured it would be a great follow up to try and explain the specifics in my strategy.
+I recently wrote about how and why I’m looking into doubling down on my strengths to improve a weakness, and I figured it would be a great follow-up to try and explain the specifics of my strategy.
 It’s an interesting learning opportunity for me, so why not share it with those that are interested?

 The format of this post is really just to call out the specifics of some strategies I’m looking at exploring when building the brand for my vehicle to help with sponsorship opportunities.

 This one shouldn’t be a shock to you if you’re familiar with this blog already.
 It’s primarily aimed at programming, leadership in a tech environment, and self-reflecting as a means to improve.
 One of my goals is to explore attracting other audiences that might have a bit of overlap with my core audience in order to build up awareness of my brand.
 In this particular case, I’m writing about branding in the online world and attempting to relate it to setting personal goals and establishing a plan to reach them.
 So while this topic is outside my core domain here, I think there’s some interesting overlap, and working on this will help me build up the knowledge for how to apply this to my vehicle brand.

 I’d like to practice on this blog by writing about some things that are slightly outside of the norm for the content here and gauge how readers react.
 This learning will be used to expand the brand awareness of my vehicle when I apply it in that domain.
 Or that’s the theory, at least.